royhills/arp-scan/README.md

 ## Installing from a Binary Package

 Many distributions provide binary packages for `arp-scan`.
 These won't be as up to date as the latest source on github and may not even be as up to date as the latest release, but they are more convenient and they will be managed by the package manager which will keep them up to date.
-For this reasons using a binary package is often a good choice if you don't need the latest features.
+So using a binary package is often a good choice if you don't need the latest features.

 If you have installed a binary package and wonder if there are useful new features on github, use `arp-scan --version` to check the version you have then see the [NEWS](NEWS.md) and [ChangeLog](ChangeLog) files on github for details of what's changed.